 How many days you spend in each location will depend on the amount of time you have and your personal preferences, so the days listed are a rough guide only.

 Many tourists arrive in the capital and leave just as quickly.
 If you only have 10 to 15 days in Peru, you’ll probably only need a day or two in Lima, perhaps more if you like big cities.
 Take a day to explore the historic center and eat at a good cevicheria (ceviche restaurant).
 There are much more things to see and do in Lima, so stick around if you have the time.

 Pisco and Paracas (0 to 2 days)

 Head south from Lima and you’ll pass through Pisco and Paracas.
 If you’re short on time, both cities are candidates for exclusion.
 The Islas Ballestas National Reserve is a big draw for nature lovers, so set aside a day or two in Pisco or Paracas if you want to explore the nearby islands and their natural inhabitants (Humboldt penguins, Peruvian boobies, pelicans and more).

 Ica (0 to 2 days)

 The next stop is the city of Ica, another place to bypass if you want more time elsewhere.
 Ica is a major producer of pisco, so a day sampling Peru’s most famous alcoholic beverage may be in order.
-Pisco and sandboarding is perhaps a poor combination, but you won’t find bigger dunes than those in the nearby village of Huacachina.
+Pisco and sandboarding are perhaps a poor combination, but you won’t find bigger dunes than those in the nearby village of Huacachina.

 This little oasis is Peru’s sandboarding hotspot, so extreme sports fanatics should consider an overnight stay.